roeireznik/vacation/README.md

 # vacation
- website to follow your favorite that you would like to go to using react.js
+ website to follow your favorite vacations that you would like to go to using react.js, node.js for the server